 I love the big picture of what a tangible touch is all about – you know, a lot of times, we’re willing to write something down, like our deepest feelings or when it’s hard to communicate to somebody that you care about them because you had a falling out or whatever.

 For whatever reason, it’s easier most of the time to write something down versus to verbally say it.
-That’s why I think the power of the greeting card is such a big deal because it gives you the ability to reach out and let someone know that we are thinking of them.
+That’s why I think the power of the marketing campaigns using greeting cards is such a big deal.
+Because it gives you the ability to reach out and let someone know that we are thinking of them.

 It’s interesting when you take a moment and you see special occasions come up, the smart thing to do is to move on it.
 Do something because in the end, as long as you’re continuing to – as a human being, move forward and strengthen that relationship, that’s going to be a very strong, very solid relationship and it’s going to last a very long time because you’re really nurturing it like a farmer.